mjugit/osdev/src/README.md

 # Source arangement
 This directory contains the complete code of the operating system.
-The following tree provides a more detailed overview.
+The following tree provides a detailed overview.

 ```
 ├── boot              ← things related to the early boot stage